Frequently Asked Questions

 Medical Clearance:

-Participants with a diagnosis must obtain medical clearance from their physician stating there are no contraindications to riding.
+Participants must obtain medical clearance from their physician stating there are no contraindications to riding, the physician release form is located at the back of the registration packet.
 All registration paperwork, including physician-signed medical forms, must be complete and on file before participation.
 A prescription is not required.

 Age Policy: